Lagos Assembly proposes 2-year jail term for assault on firemen

 “A charge shall not be made for any service rendered by the service in extinguishing fires and for rescue operations.

-“It also provides that all buildings must have fire safety equipment such as conventional fire extinguisher, smoke detector, central fire alarm system and, at least, two stair cases for storey buildings.
+“It also provides that all buildings must have fire safety equipment such as conventional fire extinguisher, smoke detectors, central fire alarm systems and, at least, two staircases for storey buildings.

 “Buildings that are two storeys or more are to have hose reel equipment and an automatic fire detection and suppression system (Fire Master 200/Pyrogen etc).